Lewis Freestone: Peterborough United

 He started his football career with Peterborough United and made his league debut on 14 April 2017 in a 2–1 defeat against Fleetwood Town in League One.

-Bedford Town (loan)

 On 4 January 2019 Freestone was loaned out to Bedford Town for a month.

-Back to Peterborough

 He was released by Peterborough United at the end of the 2018–19 season.

 Brighton & Hove Albion

 On 29 July 2019 Freestone signed a one-year contract with the Under-23 development squad at Premier League side Brighton & Hove Albion.
 At the end of the season, Freestone announced on his personal Twitter page that he was leaving at the expiration of his contract.

 Cheltenham Town

 On 1 August 2020, it was announced that Freestone had joined League Two side Cheltenham Town.
 He made his debut for Cheltenham in a EFL Cup first round away win over his former club, Peterborough United on 5 September 2020.

 On 28 July 2022, Freestone signed a contract extension to keep him at the club until 2025.

+Freestone made his one hundredth league appearance for Cheltenham in a 2–0 defeat to Wycombe Wanderers on the 27 February 2024.